vexx32/PSKoans/CONTRIBUTING.md

     - Check what your origin is by Changing your directory to your repository and running: `git remote -v`
         - This should display `origin https://github.com/$Username/PSKoans`
     - Push
-        - Run: `git push origin master` to push your local repo commits to your Github repo.
+        - Run: `git push origin main` to push your local repo commits to your Github repo.
             - Running this command will pop up a dialog box to log into GitHub to authenticate your push.
 1. Pull Request
     - Go to Github and do a pull request from the PSKoans main page.